Play and Learning Strategies - Infant Program (PALS I)

 The goals of Play and Learning Strategies - Infant Program (PALS I) are:

-• Increase parents' contingent responsiveness behaviors
+• Increase the parent's contingent responsiveness behaviors

-• Increase parents' rich language input
+• Increase the parent's rich language input

-• Increase parents' emotional/affective support
+• Increase the parent's emotional/affective support

 • Increase the child's language, cognitive, and social outcomes